Generalized Aubry-Andr\'{e}-Harper model with power-law quasiperiodic potentials: Introduction

 For the non-Hermitian AAH model with a power-law quasiperiodic potential, we find that the transition from the extended to localized phases coincides with the $\mathcal{PT}$ transition for $p=1, 2$.
 However, for $p \ge 3$, the system develops an intermediate mixed phase in which extended and localized states coexist, and the $\mathcal{PT}$ symmetry-breaking transition no longer coincides with the extended-to-localized transition, but instead occurs between the mixed and localized phases.
 The emergence of the mixed phases and the corresponding transition are captured by the density of states with complex energies.
 These findings deepen our understanding of the non-Hermitian AAH model and provide new insights into localization phenomena in quasiperiodic systems.

 The article is organized as follows.
 In Sec.~\ref{sec:model}, we present the non-Hermitian AAH model with a power-law quasiperiodic potential.
 In Sec.~\ref{sec:methods}, we define the quantities used in the numerical simulations, including the IPR, fractal dimension, and density of states.
-In Sec.~\ref{sec:results}, we discuss the results for both the Hermitian and non-Hermitian AAH models.
+In Sec.~\ref{sec:results}, we investigate the results for both the Hermitian and non-Hermitian AAH models.
+In Sec.~\ref{sec:wave}, we discuss the wave-packet spreading.
 Finally, in Sec.~\ref{sec:Con}, we provide a summary of the study.